panva/jose/docs/jwt/encrypt/classes/EncryptJWT.md

 ▸ **setNotBefore**(`input`): `this`

 Set the "nbf" (Not Before) Claim.
-A `number` is used directly, a `Date` is converted to a Unix timestamp, and a `string` is parsed as a time span relative to the current Unix timestamp.
-String units may be seconds, minutes, hours, days, weeks, or years; months are unsupported and a year is 365.25 days.
-A leading `-` or trailing `"ago"` subtracts the time span.
+Numbers are Unix timestamps in seconds; Dates are converted to seconds.
+Strings are relative to now, using seconds, minutes, hours, days, weeks, or years (365.25 days; no months).
+Prefix `-` or suffix `ago` subtracts the duration.

 Format used for time span should be a number followed by a unit, such as "5 minutes" or "1 day".